-Each community places an emphasis on researching and addressing a specific issue in society.
-The community must have a faculty or staff advisor who is committed to playing a key role in the learning experience of the group.
+Issue Orientation: Each LLC will place an emphasis on address specific issues within society.
 Individual members of each community are expected to be active participants in the intellectual, emotional, and interpersonal discourse involved with program participation.

-As part of the community’s action plan, students engage in a service-learning project working with a local agency.
-Service-learning projects go beyond volunteering; rather it provides a chance to form a deeper understanding of how service impacts a community and how that experience influences self-perceptions and the college experience as a whole.
+Service-Learning & Community Engagement: Within the LLC's action plan, members will engage in service learning and/or community engagement efforts.
+Through these efforts to provide a chance for deeper understanding of how service impacts the community and how that experience influences self-perceptions and the college experience as a whole.

-Charter proposals focused solely on completing service projects will not be selected as a Living & Learning Community.
-Service projects should be an integrated part of the Community Charter proposal, but should not be the primary emphasis of the Living & Learning Community.
+- Charter proposals focused solely on completing service projects will not be selected as a Living & Learning Community.
+Service projects/ Community engagement should be an integrated part of the Community Charter proposal, but should not be the primary emphasis of the Living & Learning Community.

 Members of each Living & Learning Community are expected to participate in all the activities outlined in their Community Charter.
 Participation in the Living & Learning Communities program also includes, but is not limited to, the following:

 Participate in a Fall and Spring Kick-off event, and any other special programs organized by the Living and Learning Council

 Submission of a Monthly Report outlining what the group has learned during the block, how the group has utilized their advisor as part of their learning experience, and what plans are in place for the following block(s)